craftpulse/craft-typesense/docs/src/plugin/collections.md

 Collections are created within the Craft CMS through a config file.
 Copy over `src/config.php` and edit to get started with your collections.

 ## Config.php
 Return an array with a keyed value `collections`.
 This key contains an array of all the collections you want to add.
+You can find all the supported [Typesense Field Types here](https://typesense.org/docs/0.23.0/api/collections.html#field-types)

 Per array item, you will create a `new TypesenseCollectionIndex`.
 Here's a basic example on how to achieve this
 ```